-You’re probably aware that, when you’re job-hunting, you need to have a diverse, personal brand-reinforcing online presence, to attract recruiters and employers, when they’re searching for and assessing good-fit candidates.
+Are you aware that, when you’re in executive job search, you need to have a diverse, personal brand-reinforcing online presence, to attract recruiters and employers, when they’re searching for and assessing good-fit candidates?

-Any content about you that you want them to find needs to be easy for them to find.
+Any content online about you that you want hiring decision makers to find needs to be easy for them to find.

-That means that the content must be easily accessible to them, when they search relevant key words and phrases on Google, Bing, LinkedIn, etc.
+That means that this content about you must be easily accessible to them, when they search relevant key words and phrases on Google, LinkedIn, and other search engines.

-And the content needs to land towards the top of search results for those keywords, to be sure they’ll see it.
+Additionally, the content needs to land towards the top of search results pages for those keywords, to be sure they’ll see it.

 One of the many factors they use to prioritize search results is on-topic content with substance, that includes the words and phrases being searched (that is, relevant keywords).